funnyzak/react-native-input-search-bar/README.md

 [![NPM](https://nodei.co/npm/react-native-input-search-bar.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/react-native-input-search-bar/)

-- 1.Run `npm i react-native-input-search-bar --save`
+- 1.Run `npm i react-native-svg react-native-input-search-bar --save`
-  - or `yarn add react-native-input-search-bar`
+  - or `yarn add react-native-svg react-native-input-search-bar`
 - 2.`import ReactNativeInputSearchBar from 'react-native-input-search-bar'`
+- 3. Run `npx pod-install` if you are using iOS, and `react-native link` if you are using Android. (this step is for `react-native-svg`)

+**Notes:** You need to install `react-native-svg` first, because this component depends on it to render the search icon.

 ## Getting Started